Chile Drug Addiction

 Chile is that long, slender thread of a country on the Pacific side of South America.
 It stretches from the vast deserts of northern Chile to the broad ice fields of the southern tip of the continent.

 Just like every other country in South America, Chile battles drug trafficking, drug and alcohol abuse and addiction.
-While most of the drug cultivation and manufacturing takes place across the borders in Bolivia or Peru or up the coast a little ways in Colombia, Chile has higher substance abuse figures than most of these other countries.
+While most of the drug cultivation and manufacturing takes place across the borders in Bolivia or Peru or up the coast in Colombia, Chile has higher substance abuse figures than most of these other countries.

 Chileans Using More Opioids, Marijuana and Cocaine Products